 For more information on forensics degrees and specializations, please visit the forensic programs page.

-It’s not always easy to attend an on-campus program due to familial, professional, or other types of time commitments.
-Fortunately for residents of rural Michigan, there are distance-based forensics programs available.
+Attending an on-campus program is difficult due to familial, professional, or other time commitments.
+Fortunately, distance-based forensics programs are available for rural Michigan residents.

 Baker College offers an online bachelor of science (BS) in criminal justice.
 This school serves almost 28,000 students online and through its campuses around MI.
-The program is designed to prepare professionals in law enforcement, including aspiring criminal investigators and other forensics professionals, and has classes such as criminology, legal issues in corrections, and cybercrime investigations.
+The program is designed to prepare professionals in law enforcement, including aspiring criminal investigators and other forensics professionals.
+As graduates, students will be able to enter the workforce with the skills and knowledge needed for performing at a top level within the standards of the Michigan Corrections Officers Training Council.

 In the state of Michigan, forensics certification may not be required for employment, but it can be advisable.
-Certification can enhance a job candidate’s resume and earning prospects, as well as serve as an indicator of one’s skills.
+Certification can enhance a job candidate’s resume and earning prospects and serve as an indicator of one’s skills.
 Typical requirements for various forensic certifications include having at least a bachelor’s degree in forensic science (or a related field); having at least one year of experience; paying an application fee; and passing an exam.
 To maintain various credentials, the organizations below generally ask candidates to recertify by paying a fee and fulfilling continuing education (CE) requirements.

-There are 10 professional certifications recognized by the esteemed Forensic Specialties Accreditation Board (FSAB), including:
+There are currency nine professional certifications recognized by the esteemed Forensic Specialties Accreditation Board (FSAB), including:

 Since requirements vary by place of employment, interested forensics professionals are advised to check with individual agencies for certification requirements.

-The HLC is one of six regional organizations recognized by the US Department of Education which accredits universities as a whole.
+The HLC is one of six regional organizations recognized by the US Department of Education, which accredits universities.
 In addition to Michigan, the HLC approves programs in Arizona, Arkansas, Colorado, Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Nebraska, New Mexico, North Dakota, Ohio, Oklahoma, South Dakota, West Virginia, Wisconsin, and Wyoming.

 Finally, both accrediting organizations weigh criteria such as student outcomes, faculty effectiveness, comprehensiveness of program curricula, institutional finances, quality of facilities, administrative organization, and other factors in their respective evaluation processes.
 Please visit accrediting body websites for a full list of evaluation criteria.